 If you have looked into aloe vera capsules for a sensitive bladder, you have probably met two words that sound alarming: aloin and anthraquinones.
 You may also have read that aloe was once "banned" across the EU, then "unbanned".
-The short version: certain aloe leaf preparations were restricted, the rule was largely annulled by an EU court in late 2024, and inner-leaf aloe vera with the aloin removed sits outside the whole debate.
+The short version: certain aloe leaf preparations were restricted, the rule was largely annulled by an EU court in late 2024, and aloe vera with the aloin and other anthraquinones removed sits outside the whole debate.
 Here is the full picture, calmly explained.

 What aloin and anthraquinones actually are